chibicode/react-functional-css-protips/README.md

 ![](https://cloud.githubusercontent.com/assets/992008/17567814/c7eeb9d0-5ef5-11e6-98d2-2a770c53f0d4.png)

-Note: if you want to enable syntax highlighting, you can try using [Prism](https://github.com/tomchentw/react-prism), which supports JSX well.
+Note: if you want to enable syntax highlighting like I did, you can use [Prism](https://github.com/tomchentw/react-prism), which supports JSX well.

 #### ProTip 1 Conclusion

 - Use virtual classes, which gets converted to functional class names on render.
-- Write a mapping from virtual classes to functional classes, and a `cn` helper which does the translation.
-Then call `cn` for `className`.
+- Write a mapping from virtual classes to functional classes, and implement a `cn` helper which does the translation.
+Then call `cn` on `className`.
-- They solve the "Find-and-Replace" problem which can happen often when writing functional CSS.
+- Virtual classes solve the "Find-and-Replace" problem which can happen often when writing functional CSS.
-- Create a component for generating a style guide for virtual classes.
+- Make it easy to generate a living style guide for virtual classes.

 ### :v: ProTip 2: Use CSS Modules and call them from `cn` :v:

-You'd still have to write CSS if it doesn't make sense to use functional styles.
+You'd still have to write regular CSS (or inline styles) when functional classes don't cut it.
 Example I wrote earlier:

-> If some component *must* have a height of 178px and be absolutely positioned from the bottom at 12px, then you probably **don't** want to make a new class called `height-178` and `bottom-12`.
+> If some component *must* have a height of 178px and be absolutely positioned from the bottom at 12px, then you **don't** want to make new classes called `height-178` and `bottom-12`.

-React offers many ways to write CSS.
-After trying all of them, **I decided that [CSS modules](https://github.com/css-modules/css-modules) is the way to go**.
+React offers many ways to write regular CSS.
+After trying many of them, **I concluded that [CSS modules](https://github.com/css-modules/css-modules) are the way to go**.

 #### What are CSS modules?